Socionext and Osaka University Develop New Deep Learning Method for Object Detection in Low-Light Conditions

 Aug 21, 2020, 09:00 ET

 SANTA CLARA, Calif., Aug.
-21, 2020 /PRNewswire/ -- Socionext Inc. and a research group at Osaka University Institute for Datability Science have jointly developed a new method of deep leaning, which enables image recognition and object detection in extremely low-light conditions.
+21, 2020 /PRNewswire/ -- Socionext Inc. and a research group at Osaka University Institute for Datability Science have jointly developed a new method of deep learning, which enables image recognition and object detection in extremely low-light conditions.
 Led by Professor Hajime Nagahara, the development team merged multiple models to create a new method that enables the detection of objects without the need to generate huge datasets, a task previously thought to be essential.

 Socionext plans to incorporate this new method into the company's image signal processors to develop new SoCs, as well as new camera systems around such SoCs, for applications including automotive, security, industrial and others that require high performance image recognition.
 The research work will be presented at the European Conference on Computer Vision (ECCV) 2020, held online from August 24 through 28 (British Summer Time).